Dementia is not something that just happens to people as they get older. It is caused by different diseases.

 Is there a cure?

-At the moment there is no cure for dementia.
+At the moment there are no medicines that can cure dementia.
 Once a person has dementia, they will have it for the rest of their life.
+They will also continue to get worse over time.

 There are some medicines that can help for a while, by making day-to-day life a little easier.
 There may also be group activities people can take part in to help them live better with their symptoms.
 Your doctor can tell you more about these.